 Dissertion – 12 hours

-A minimum of 30 hours beyond the M.S, - Ph.D. curriculum is required.
+A minimum of 30 hours beyond the M.S - Ph.D. curriculum is required.
 The additional coursework must be approved by the student’s supervising committee.
 These 30 hours should provide students with the foundational knowledge to conduct their proposed research.

 Students who wish to earn the MS degree must meet the progression and graduation requirements for the MS concentration.